ndrsllwngr/swh/README.md

 ### Individual contributions

-Due too the small group size of 4 it is impossible for us to properly distinguish what of our project has been done by whom.
+Due to the small group size of 4 it is impossible for us to properly distinguish what of our project has been done by whom.
 We all worked on all parts of our application, especially since we mostly did “pair-programming” (with two or often all four of us working together).
 So all of us were equally involved in all parts of our application.
-We would be happy to answer questions about our development process, aswell as our individual/collective contributions at the examination.
+We would be happy to answer questions about our development process, as well as our individual/collective contributions at the examination.